Please adhere to the following guidelines when creating your abstract poster for REI Week 2023. Each presenter is required to print their own poster.

 - Include on your poster an acknowledgement of any grant support received.

-- If you have worked in tandem with GWU faculty or med students, or received any other support from the university, please include the GWU logo in the heading of your poster as well (see template).
+- If you have worked in tandem with GWU faculty or med students, or received any other support from the university, please include the GWU logo in the heading of your poster as well.

-The standard size for posters is 4 feet by 4 feet.
+The standard size for posters is 48 inches by 36 inches.

-During Research and Education Week, each poster board will be pre-set up to display two posters.
-If you are displaying your poster at another event with different sizing requirements, it is essential that you notify firstname.lastname@example.org by Thursday, March 19, 2020.
+During Research, Education and Innovation Week, each poster board will be pre-set up to display two posters.
+If you are displaying your poster at another event with different sizing requirements, it is essential that you notify email@example.com by Monday, March 20 2023.
 We cannot guarantee that large posters can be accommodated.
-Our team will plan that your poster size will be 4 feet by 4 feet unless we are otherwise notified.
+Our team will plan that your poster size will be a maximum size of 48 inches by 48 inches unless we are otherwise notified.